 Three years on, our crew is busier than ever and we’ve made the decision to concentrate on what we do best: custom timber framing projects.
 If a custom timber frame home, barn, great room, entryway, or other structure sounds like something you’d like to explore, we encourage you to view our work and see some of the projects we’re particularly proud of.

 Timber Frame Outdoor Kitchen

 Glory to the Grill!

-If you’re considering an outdoor kitchen there are two general approaches.
+If you’re considering a timber frame covered outdoor kitchen there are two general approaches.
 One is to keep it super simple: a grill or an open fire pit, maybe a smoker with some camp chairs.
 Our Patio Shade Structure could work nicely for this concept.
-At the other end of the spectrum is a complete covered outdoor kitchen with a sink, refrigerator, stove, and the full range of grilling options.
+At the other end of the spectrum is a completely covered outdoor kitchen with a sink, refrigerator, stove, and a full range of grilling options.
 I’ve wanted to build one of these for years, which is part of the motivation for the Covered Outdoor Kitchen kit, the one I call the “G2G: Glory to the Grill!”
 I secretly figured that if we designed and engineered it, I’d finally end up building it!

-The Covered Outdoor Kitchen you see here is one we built for clients on their spectacular home site overlooking the mountains in Tennessee.
-It’s a home intended to be in the family for generations, so the parents asked the children—all grown with families of their own—if they wanted a swimming pool.
-“No” they answered upon consideration; they wanted a covered outdoor kitchen—the ultimate family gathering place.
+The timber frame covered outdoor kitchen you see here is one we built for clients on their spectacular home site overlooking the mountains in Tennessee.
+It’s a home intended to be in the family for generations, so the parents asked the children – all grown with families of their own – if they wanted a swimming pool.
+“No” they answered upon consideration; they wanted a timber frame covered outdoor kitchen – the ultimate family gathering place.
 This one has it all, even a full fireplace and a wood-fired pizza oven.
 That is some glorious grilling!